kilim/kilim/README.md

 ## Java Versions

-java 8 and java 11 are the recommended platforms, but 7, 8, 9, and 10 are regularly tested, and in theory java 6 could probably still be made to work without too much work
+java 8, 11 and 12 are the recommended platforms, but 7, 8, 9, and 10 are regularly tested, and in theory java 6 could probably still be made to work without too much work

-java 8, java 9 and java 11:
+java 8, java 9, java 11 and java 12:
   * maven central: `org.db4j : kilim : 2.0.1`
   * compiled with java 8 bytecode
   * ASM 7.0 supports all versions of java through java 11 (and java 12 semi-officially)
-  * this version should also work with java 12 (no new bytecodes) but not being actively tested yet
+  * this version also works with the java 12 release candidates (no new bytecodes)

 ### other versions and notes on limitations